dborzov/lsp/README.md

  $ go get github.com/dborzov/lsp
 ```
 Once it becomes more functional, `lsp` will be distributed in native binaries
 for all platforms (Linux, MacOS, Windows).
-No dependancies or anything configurable by design, only binary.
+No dependancies or anything configurable by design, just one binary.

 ## Soft stuff
 ![can't handle these lumps](lumps.jpg)